 - Add garlic and saute for 1 minute, or until fragrant, then pour in chicken both, lemon juice and red pepper flakes.

 - Reduce heat to medium and cook, stirring occasionally, for 8 to 10 minutes or until thickened.
 Make sure to scrape up browned bits from the bottom of skillet.

 - Remove skillet from heat and whisk in heavy cream.
 Return to low heat and cook for 30 seconds then remove from heat again.

-- Return chicken to pan and cover it in sauce.
+- Return chicken to the pan and cover it in the sauce.

 - Place skillet in oven and cook for 5-7 minutes or until chicken is cooked through completely.
 Remove from oven and top with fresh basil and lemon slices.
 Sear hot.
 Serves: 4

 - 1/2 cup unsalted butter at room temperature